nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Status:** Scheduled for future releases as current manual process provides a workable solution.

 ### 10. Close Command Response Enhancement
-**Current issue:** The close command's feedback messages lack context sensitivity.
-When users attempt to close a detail view that was never opened, the system returns "Detailed view closed" rather than a more accurate message indicating no client was being viewed.
+**Current issue:** The feedback messages for the `close` command lack context sensitivity.
+When users request to close a detailed view that is not opened, the system returns "Detailed view closed" rather than a more accurate message indicating that no client was viewed.
 While the command functions correctly and maintains system integrity, this response could be more informative.

 **Proposed Enhancement:** Implement context-aware feedback messages for the close command.
 When no client is being viewed, the system should return a more appropriate message such as "No client currently being viewed" rather than indicating a closure action that didn't actually occur.
 This would align with user expectations and improve clarity.